ayyaz-khira/react-product-cards/README.md

 React Product Cards

 A simple React application that displays a list of products using React-Bootstrap cards.
-Each product includes an image, name, price, and a "Buy Now" button.
+Each product includes an image, name, price, and a Buy Now button.

 Features